krishnan-tech/url-shortner/README.md

 - Free - Opensource

-- View, Edit, Delete Link

-- Private (only you can see this) or Public (can see your link)
+- Private (your links only) or Public (everybody can create short links, fine for an intranet)

 - Bookmarks/Stars, Tracking Links